genestack/user-guide/source/doc-odm-user-guide/import-samples-spreadsheet.rst

    :scale: 50 %
    :align: center

 Click the import button and the samples will now be visible in the samples tab.
+Any previous sample metadata will be deleted.